gaurav-rai26/Contact-Center-Performance/README.md

 # Contact-Center-Performance
-This project analyzes contact center performance using SQL.
+This project analyzes contact center performance using SQL (Joins, Window Functions and CTE used).

 ## Key Highlights: